 Homemade Pie Crust–If you make this crust, remember that it makes two crusts.
 Save one for another recipe.
 You could also use a storebought pie crust.

-Pumpkin Puree: Pumpkin Puree: Be sure to look for pumpkin puree, not pumpkin pie filling.
-Pumpkin puree is cooked pumpkin that is blended or mashed into a smooth texture.
+Pure Pumpkin: Be sure to look for pure pumpkin (also known as pumpkin puree) not pumpkin pie filling.
+Pure pumpkin is cooked pumpkin that is blended or mashed into a smooth texture.
 There should be no seasoning, spice, flavoring, or sugar added.

 Sweetened Condensed Milk: Be sure to check the labels carefully when buying sweetened condensed milk.
 Do not use evaporated milk in this recipe.

 Pumpkin Pie Spice: Be sure to have pumpkin spice around your house for everything pumpkin.
 And, if you don’t have any on hand, it is super easy to make your own homemade pumpkin pie spice!

 There are a few ways to check for doneness on a pumpkin pie.

 - The easiest way is to insert a clean knife into the center of the pie.
 If it comes out clean, the pie is done.
 And, if the little crack in the top bothers you, add a dollop of whipped cream in the center, over the crack, before serving.

 - A second way to check for doneness is with a thermometer.
 A digital thermometer can be inserted into the pie and should read a minimum of 180°F.

 - Thirdly, if you really don’t want any cracks or holes in the pie, you can do the ‘jiggle test’.
 This is not a guarantee, however.
 But, you could gently shake the pie and if the center jiggles a bit, it is done.
 Just make sure there is no liquid left in the pie (then it is not done).